Tasmay-Tibrewal/GGUF-HF-deployment/README.md

 This runs for completely free, using llama.cpp.

+Check the folder `sarvam-ai-entity-normalisation-non-git` for code, the folder `sarvam-ai-entity-normalisation` is the actual HF spaces repo and may not be viewable in GitHub.
+Both the directories have the same content but one is with `git` as a submodule and the other is a simple dir for viewing purposes on GitHub.

 I have not-used `llama.cpp's` python binding `llama-cpp-python` since it is not optimal.
 I have served the model using `llama-cpp's: llama-server`, which is optimal and more efficient.

 Deployed the app using streamlit, and it is a bit tough for HF free user's to control the build and installations using python.
 Thus this repo.